This is a glossary about the most common design terms we are using so that we are on the same page.

 Read more: What is the Golden Ratio ➞

-A range of mixed colors (two or more) to make certain elements visually more exciting and striking.
-Through them, we can give visual emphasis and beautify an interface in a modern and subtle way.
-A way to add depth and dimension to your design.
+A gradient consists of an interpolated range of mixed colors (two or more) to make design elements visually more striking.
+You can create a visual emphasis with gradients and subtly beautify an interface.
+Gradients are an ideal way to add depth and dimension to your design.

 Read more: Gradients in Vectornator ➞

 The Isolation State is used to edit objects or paths within a mask, compound path, or group.
 When you enter the Isolate State, anything not within the isolated object will appear dimmed out.
-To enter Isolate State you can simply double tap/click the object you want to edit.
-Then, repeat the acion to exit.
+To enter Isolate State you can simply double-tap / click the object you want to edit.
+Then, repeat the action to exit.

 The amount of space between two letters and the process of adjusting that space.